bertrandmartel/iotf-android/README.md

 ```

 `ApplicationID` is a user defined unique string identifier for the client.<br/>
-`ApplicationID` cant be empty and cannot contains following characters :
+`ApplicationID` cant be empty and cannot contain following characters :
 * +
 * /
 * :